Manitoba Colony, Bolivia: In popular culture

 A fictional version of Manitoba Colony appears in Miriam Toews's 2018 novel, Women Talking.
 The novel, which Toews describes as a "reaction through fiction," imagines a group of colony women gathering secretly to discuss the nighttime attacks they have suffered, and to decide on a course of action.
-A film adaptation of the book by Sarah Polley was released in 2022.
+An eponymous film adaptation of the book by Sarah Polley was released in 2022.